James Brooks (politician)

 James Brooks (November 10, 1807 – April 30, 1873) was an American educator, lawyer, and politician who represented New York City in the United States House of Representatives for seven nonconsecutive terms between 1849 and his death in 1873.
 Though initially a member of the Whig Party, he later joined the Democratic Party and, as a critic of the Abraham Lincoln administration, rose to become its leader in the House at the end of the American Civil War.
-He died in office in 1873 while under scrutiny and formal censure for attempted bribery in connection to the Credit Mobilier scandal.
+He died in office in 1873 while under scrutiny and formal censure for attempted bribery in connection with the Credit Mobilier scandal.

 Personal and education

 He was born on November 10, 1807, in or near Portland, Maine.
 State Senator Erastus Brooks (1815–1886) was his brother.
 As a student, he attended public schools and then the academy at Monmouth, Maine.
 By the age of 16, he was teaching school, in Lewiston, Maine.
 He graduated from Waterville College (now Colby College) in 1831.

 While reading law with John Neal, Brooks also worked as an editor for the Portland Advertiser.